 Many Linux distributions are distributed via pre-configured Vagrant boxes.
 So you can quickly grab the vagrant box and run it using the respective virtualization application.
 For more details, refer the following guide:

-To create a new VM with the newly downloaded box, go to your project's directory and intialize the vagrant environment:
+To create a new VM with the newly downloaded box, go to your project's directory and intialize the vagrant environment with command:

 $ vagrant init